Best Of17 min read

 Wealthfront

-If taxes on your investments keep you up at night, Wealthfront is probably your platform.
-It's consistently the most sophisticated tax-optimization engine among consumer-facing robo-advisors — and it's not particularly close.
-Beyond standard tax-loss harvesting, Wealthfront offers direct indexing (called Stock-Level Tax-Loss Harvesting) for accounts above $100,000, meaning it harvests losses at the individual stock level, not just the fund level.
-That's institutional-grade stuff available to regular investors, which is kind of wild when you think about it.
+If taxes on your investments keep you up at night, Wealthfront is probably the right fit.
+It's consistently the most refined tax-optimization engine among consumer robo-advisors — and it's not even close.
+Beyond standard tax-loss harvesting, Wealthfront offers direct indexing (called Stock-Level Tax-Loss Harvesting) for accounts above $100,000, meaning it harvests losses on individual stocks, not just at the fund level.
+That's institutional-grade technology available to regular people, which is honestly pretty remarkable when you think about it.

-Wealthfront also runs a Risk Parity fund and a US Direct Indexing option that used to be reserved for clients with $1M+ at traditional advisory firms.
-The platform doesn't offer access to human advisors, which is either fine or a dealbreaker depending on your personality.
-Personally, I think most passive investors don't need one — and the absence keeps costs down.
+The platform also runs a Risk Parity fund and a US Direct Indexing option that traditionally was reserved for clients holding $1M+ at premium advisory firms.
+Worth noting: Wealthfront doesn't offer human advisors, which could be perfect or could be a dealbreaker — depends on what you need.
+Personally, I think most passive investors don't need one, and skipping that keeps costs down where they belong.

 Key Features: